tach2004/judo_rest_api/README.md

 # Origin
 This integration was originally developed through the excellent work of  https://github.com/OStrama/judo_rest_api.git.
-The code was heavily modified, extended and adapted to new requirements by tach2004.
+The code was heavily modified, extended and adapted to the JUDO ZEWA/PROM iSafe by tach2004.

 # judo_rest_api
 Home Assistant integration to connect to Judo Zewa/Prom iSafe directly via REST API based on this documentation: